CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 Verify you see the website and that it looks similar to the image below.

-Use the website to select the database, project, variables to plot, and plotting programs.
+Use the website to select the database, project, observation network, variables to plot, and plotting programs.<br>

+Note, errors may occur when you make selections on the AMET Website, see a list of typical error types below.<br>

-Click on the arrow to display the list the available programs for creating different types of plots.
+Click on the arrow to display the list the available programs for creating different types of plots.<br>

 # Programs to create plots (74)
 <details>